Daylight Saving Time: Tips for Falling Back Gracefully

 Be Mindful of Wakefulness Windows

 Watch your baby’s wakefulness windows.
 Children have a limited window of wakefulness — the time that they can be awake and alert without meltdowns — between naps and bedtimes.
 Make sure that you watch your baby for sleepy cues carefully.
 Change your baby’s diaper right before your she goes into the crib for naps or bedtime.
-Keeping your child dry in diapers like Pampers, that offer up to 12 hours of overnight protection and are three times drier than ordinary diapers,will help to prevent unnecessary night awakenings, and help to ensure a happy, well-rested baby the next day.
+Keeping your child dry in diapers overnight protection will help to prevent unnecessary night awakenings, and help to ensure a happy, well-rested baby the next day.

 It’s getting colder, so bundle everyone up and take a morning walk.
-Just 20 or 30 minutes will make sure that you and your baby get some sunshine, which will help your circadian rhythm adjust to the time change.
+Just 20 or 30 minutes will make sure that you and your baby get some sunshine, which will help your circadian rhythm adjust to the end of daylight saving time.
 If you can’t manage a morning walk, make sure that the blinds are open as you start your day.
 Keep them open up to 45 minutes before nap and bedtimes to help your child adjust to the time change.

 Stick to Your Flexible Schedule